telerik/ajax-docs/api/server/Telerik.Web.UI/ImageEditorSavingEventArgs.md

 Gets or sets the name of the image that will be saved.

+###  Image `EditableImage`

+Gets the current Editable Image of the RadImageEditor control.

 ###  OverwriteFile `Boolean`

 Gets or sets a bool value indicating whether the existing image with the same file name will be overwritten.

-###  Argument `String`

-Gets or sets additional argument that will be passed back to the 'saved' client-side event.

-###  Image `EditableImage`

-Gets the current Editable Image of the RadImageEditor control.